verified-network-toolchain/leapfrog/README.md

 ## Hardware requirements

 To build Leapfrog and run the benchmarks in the "small" collection, 8GB of RAM is sufficient.
-The larger benchmarks may require up to 250GB of RAM. **--- TODO: John, could you check this please?**
+The larger benchmarks may require significantly more RAM -- we conducted experiments on a machine with 500GB of RAM.

 ## Installation instructions